 Step 8: Re-Embed the Carpet

-Again using the carpet cutter, push the carpet to the wall to embed the tacks below.
-Next, use the staple gun to secure the padding to the carpet.
+Continue using the carpet cutter, push the carpet to the wall to embed the tacks below.
+After the carpet is in place, use the staple gun to secure the padding to the carpet.

 Repeat steps 4 through 8 for all sides of the room that need to be stretched and trimmed.